Jgunde/CRSF-Converter/README.md

 The Arduino communicates at 9600 baud with the flight controller to receive LTM (telemetry).
 &nbsp;&nbsp;&nbsp;&nbsp;(For Betaflight or iNav, on the "Ports" page, enable LTM telemetry at 9600 baud.)

+## Other Notes

+Currently, the only supported telemetry parameters are:
+* Battery voltage
+* Latitude
+* Longitude
+* Ground speed
+* Heading
+* Altitude
+* GPS sat

+For some reason when the heading is displayed on my radio, it's divided by 10.
+&nbsp;&nbsp;&nbsp;&nbsp;For example, a heading of 125º is displayed as 12.5º.